tsnellgrove/dark_castle3/doc/to_do.md

 - TBD: refactor Switch
 - TBD: refactor Creature / attack() => 'attack x with y'
 	- TBD: Creature conditions to examine??
+		- definitely hunger & thirst once burt gains these traits
+	- TBD: hedgehog updates
+		- describe as "stallwart"
+		- Have the hedgehog think burt is playing if he attacks with a non-weapon; starts making wax-on, wax-off motions with paws
+	- TBD: Updatate the trademark on the stale_biscuits...
+		- perhaps the biscuits say "Nana's" - or better yet, have a sword-and-key emblam on them?
+		- backstory of Nana fondly feeding hedgehog biscuits back when she was at the castle?
 	- TBD: move to algorithmic key generation (gets rid of whole show_dict; big parts of give_dict)
 	- TBD: re-org attack and attack_burt to enable modes: validate, exe_std, exe_silent, exe_creature
 	- TBD: re-org to identify 'attacker' and 'winner'